 And finally, we get to first-pick.com’s entry into the mock draft simulator game.
 Full disclosure: this site holds a special little place in my heart as the first mock draft simulator I tried.

 What you won’t find, however, is any information on the available prospects.
-When you click a player’s name, a new tab will open up with their Google search results.
+When you click a player’s name, a new tab will open with their Google search results.

 It’s that competitive aspect of First-Pick.com that allows them to compete with the other simulators without all the top-notch visuals.